PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 - `name`    - The name of the parameter.
 This is used as the identity to refer to and store the parameter value.
 - `type`    - the type of parameter, currently supported values are `text`, `choice`, `multichoice`, `user-fullname` and `user-email`.
 - `default` - The default value of the parameter, displayed in the UI inside parentheses.
 This is an optional attribute to assist users of your template.
 Default values for the `user-fullname` and `user-email` parameter types are retrieved from the user's .gitconfig if no stored value is available.
 - `store`   - Specifies the store type of the value.
 This is optional, as not all input data should necessarily be stored.
-The supported types are the same as the available parameter types.
+Stored values will then be used as the default value the next time the template is run with `Invoke-Plaster`.
+The supported values are the same as the available parameter types and determines whether the stored value will be text, or encrypted.
 Stored data is saved to a user profile folder and the filename is a function of the template name and version (`Name-Version-ID.clixml`).

 Locations for the template input store differ based on operating system.
 Here is the list of possible locations and when they will be used: